 Poverty Prespective – Grant Montgomery

-To gain a perspective on poverty, as well as relative wealth, let’s start by saying “poor” depends on where you are!
+To gain a perspective on poverty, as well as relative wealth, I’ll start with the statement that the term “poor” is relative and depends on where you are!

 In the western world, an individual who makes less than $10,000 a year is considered very poor.
 But this same individual compared with the rest of the world has an income in the top 16 percent worldwide!